michaelkotelnikov/rhacm-workshop/04.Application-Lifecycle/README.md

 <hub> $ oc apply -f subscription-production.yaml
 ```

 After creating the resources,  navigate to **Application Lifecycle** -> **webserver-app**.
+On the left, at the `Subscription` slidebar, choose `All Subscriptions`.
 Note that the newly created Subscription does not deploy any resource on any of the clusters since there are no clusters with the **environment=production** label.

 ![application-dev](images/application-dev.png)